estuary/flow/site/docs/concepts/derivations.md

 Processing order can be attenuated through a **read delay** or differing transformation **priority**.

-## Read Delay
+## Read delay

-A transformation can define a read delay which will hold back the processing of its source documents until the time delay condition is met.
+A transformation can define a read delay, which will hold back the processing of its source documents until the time delay condition is met.
 For example, a read delay of 15 minutes would mean that a source document cannot be processed until it was published at least 15 minutes ago.